alimahouk/page-parse-poc/README.md

 - Image analysis with Azure Computer Vision
 - Text processing with OpenAI and sentence transformers
 - Computer vision operations with OpenCV
+- Hovering over visible elements to detect hidden elements that may appear as a result

 ## Prerequisites